 Rowing Improves Your Posture

 Many of us sit at a desk all day hunched over a computer.
 As a result, we may have chronically bad posture, which can cause all sorts of problems, like back pain, neck pain, and neck strain.
 Using a rowing machine serves to utilize all the muscles in the back and awaken them, producing a better posture and a stronger back and neck.
-Rowing can help you reverse the years of damage to your spine, your back muscles, and your neck muscles that you may have suffered as the result of being a desk worker.
+Rowing can help you reverse the years of damage to your spine, your back muscles, and your neck muscles that you may have suffered as a result of being a desk worker.

 Rowing Offers Intensity Free from Injury